 Where to Put Your Nest Egg Savings

-The best place to put your retirement savings is in a tax-advantaged retirement account like a 401(k), a Roth 401(k), a Roth IRA or a traditional IRA.
-IRAs and 401(k)s allow you to grow your money on a tax-deferred basis.
+The best place to put your retirement savings is in a tax-advantaged retirement account like a 401(k), a Roth 401(k), a traditional IRA or a Roth IRA.
+Traditional IRAs and 401(k)s allow you to grow your money on a tax-deferred basis.
 That means that you’ll have even more money to invest during your working years.
 You won’t have to pay taxes on your earnings until you take withdrawals in retirement.

 Roth 401(k)s and Roth IRAs are also tax-advantaged, but in a different way.
 Although you pay taxes up front, the earnings you make in Roth accounts are completely tax-free.
 That means you won’t have to pay taxes when you make withdrawals in retirement.
 Aim to save as much as you can afford in your retirement accounts every year, but be mindful of the contribution limits.